google-deepmind/mujoco/doc/modeling.rst

 Tendon wrapping is also more limited in MuJoCo.
 We allow spheres and infinite cylinders as wrapping objects, and require two wrapping objects to be separated by a fixed site in the tendon path.
 This is to avoid the need for iterative computations of tendon paths.
-As of MuJoCo 2.0 we also allow "side sites" to be placed inside the sphere or cylinder, which causes an inverse wrap: the tendon path is constrained to pass through the object instead of go around it.
+As of MuJoCo 2.0 we also allow "side sites" to be placed inside the sphere or cylinder, which causes an inverse wrap: the tendon path is constrained to pass through the object instead of going around it.
 This can replace torus wrapping objects used in OpenSim to keep the tendon path within a given area.
 Overall, tendon wrapping is the most challenging part of converting an OpenSim model to a MuJoCo model, and requires some manual work.
 On the bright side, there is a small number of high-quality OpenSim models in use, so once they are